jrsacher/find-a-gene/README.md

 As the BLAST searches can take a great deal of time to run and are performed on NCBI's server, there are options to use the saved outputs of a previous run.
 If `tblastn_run` or `novels_run` are set to `True`, the saved files are used; if `False`, they are (re)computed.

 The options `tree_all` and `tree_novel` are used to build a phylogenetic tree from all searched sequences or novel sequnces only, respectively.
-Tree file generation is EXTREMELY computationally expensive:
+Tree file generation is EXTREMELY computationally expensive with a large number of sequences (taxa):
 >A rough estimate [of O] can be obtained with the formula : T \* T \* L \* A \* B \* I\
 >T (Taxa) : number of taxa\
 >L (Length) : sequences length\